Free shipping on orders over 50€ up to 500g

 As with all natural stones, in lithotherapy it is advisable to regularly purify and recharge your apatite stone, so that it regains all its benefits.

-There are two ways to cleanse and purify your apatite stone: rinse it in clear water or fumigate it by surrounding it with sage or incense smoke.
+There are two ways to cleanse and purify your stone: rinse it in clear water or fumigate it by surrounding it with sage or incense smoke.
 If you choose the first option, don't forget to dry it thoroughly with a soft cloth.

 How to wear apatite